 The review process:

 The applications will be randomly assigned to a committee for review based on the date and time received.
 The vetting process within each committee will remain the same: review of Letter of Inquiry (LOI), review of the financials by the Financial Review Committee, review of full proposals, and site visits.
 At the end of this review, all committees will meet together to select a slate of 3-4 finalists to present to the members at the annual meeting for their vote.
-It will no longer be one finalist per committee.
-This will increase the opportunity for the best projects proposed to become finalists, no matter the committee to which it was assigned.

 COMMUNITY GRANTS – CAPITAL & PROGRAM GRANTS INFORMATION

 CAPITAL GRANTS – The Capital Grants Program will award grants for any capital item or project an organization needs to simplify its operations or improve services.
 We will not be able to support capital or endowment campaigns, or software and hardware requests.

 PROGRAM GRANTS – Innovation and planning projects may fund a short term project, OR, could provide critical data necessary to support the submission of proposal for additional funding from the Impact $100,000 grant in the following grant year.

 - INNOVATION – Funding for a time-limited experimental program that tests the effectiveness of a current or proposed service; to test a new idea or adapt a proven program to a new situation; or existing program enhancements.
 We encourage and support creative thinking, “THINK OUTSIDE OF THE BOX”.
 These innovative projects will address a specific need of the community.
 The duration will be one year or less.